Rajiv K. Mishra

 Research Projects

-May-2022-June 2023: Consultant Researcher at Transdisciplinary Research Cluster on Frugality Studies (TRCFS), School of Social Sciences, Jawaharlal Nehru University (JNU), New Delhi.
-TRCFS is a joint initiative of the International Centre for Frugal Innovation (supported by a consortium of Leiden-Delft-Erasmus Universities), The Netherlands and JNU, New Delhi.
+May 2022-June 2023: Consultant researcher at the Transdisciplinary Research Cluster on Frugality Studies (TRCFS), School of Social Sciences, JNU, New Delhi.
+TRCFS is a partnership between the International Centre for Frugal Innovation (run by Leiden-Delft-Erasmus Universities in the Netherlands) and JNU, New Delhi.

-May 2019-2023: Collaborating as a co-researcher in a four-year (until 2023) global project on Digital Empire(s) with a research group on Digital Studies in Asia and Africa comprising group fellow members from India, Nepal, South Africa, Kenya, France, Germany, and The Netherlands.
-This project is funded by the ‘Institute de Recherché Pour Le Development’ (IRD), Marseille, France.
+May 2019-2023: Collaborating as a co-researcher in a four-year (until 2023) global project on Digital Empire(s) with a research group on Digital Studies in Asia and Africa comprising group fellow members from India, Nepal, South Africa, Kenya, France, Germany, and the Netherlands.
+This project is funded by the ‘Institut de Recherché Pour Le Développement’ (IRD), Marseille, France.

 March 2017: Fieldwork consultant for the Digital Identities project (March 2017) run in collaboration with IIIT Bangalore, Centre for Internet and Society (CIS), Omidyar Network, and Caribou Digital.

 Aug.
-2015-March 2016: Worked on a research consultancy project (2015-16) related to assessing and evaluating India-EU Science and Technology Cooperation commissioned by the European Union under the 7th Framework Horizon 2020 program.
+2015-March 2016: Worked on a research project (2015-16) to review India-EU Science and Technology Cooperation, commissioned by the European Union under the 7 th Framework Horizon 2020 program.

 July-Sept.
-2009: Worked as technical coordinator and Graphical Interface Designer for the M.Sc. project Localisation in Wireless Sensor Networks.
-This project was under the auspices of SESAME (Sensing for Sports and Managed Exercises) EPSRC, UK (EP/D076943) for advanced sports coaching and monitoring.
+2009: Worked as technical coordinator and Graphical Interface Designer for the M.Sc. project Localizations in Wireless Sensor Networks.
+This project was funded by SESAME (Sensing for Sports and Managed Exercises), EPSRC, UK (EP/D076943), for advanced sports coaching and monitoring.

 Fellowships

-Jan-2018-Jan-2020: Two-year doctoral research fellowship by Indian Council for Social Science Research (ICSSR) supporting thesis research.
+Jan-2018-Jan-2020: Two-year doctoral research fellowship by the Indian Council for Social Science Research (ICSSR) supporting thesis research.

 June 2018: Visiting PhD fellow in the thematic area ‘Remapping the Global South: Teaching, Researching and Exchanging’, funded by German Academic Exchange Service (DAAD), Global South Studies Centre (GSSC), University of Cologne, Germany.